trueos/trueos-docs/trueos-handbook/help.rst

 * The first time joining the channel, it is okay to say hi and introduce yourself.
-If a new person joins the channel, feel free to welcome them and to make them feel welcome.
+If a new person joins the channel, feel free to welcome them and help them feel at home.

 .. index:: reddit
 .. _TrueOS® Subreddit: